rhettg/ink/README.md

   * `ink apply <name> [rev]` - Apply changes in the branch, using a plan file if available.
   * `ink output <name>` - Run `terraform output`
   * `ink list` - Show available ink projects
+  * `ink key` - Display SSH public key to authorize ink for use in your repo.

 ## Scripts and Extensions